adriangsutton/asmweb2025/src/recordings/Reels Jigs and Drones/Reels Jigs and Drones.md

   - { title: "Producer", description: "Matthew Bennett" }
 ---

-This disc contains <a href="/works/AS0014" className="decorated-link">Spring Masque</a>, Adrian's energy-filled duet for violin and viola, performed by Fenella Humphreys and Andrew Berridge.
+This disc contains <a href="/works/AS0014">Spring Masque</a>, Adrian's energy-filled duet for violin and viola, performed by Fenella Humphreys and Andrew Berridge.